oracle/cloudtestdrive/AppDev/ATP-OKE/env-setup-trial.md

 - Create a Visual Builder Studio instance
 - Configuring the Storage and Build parameters for your Visual Builder Studio instance

 Note : The *Visual Builder Studio* service was previously named *Developer Cloud Service*, but all the key screens have remained unchanged.
-A few new menus have been added for increased integration with the Visual Builder Low Code development environment.

-#### Go to Visual Builder Studio on your dashboard ####
+### Navigate to the Visual Builder Studio Service page ###

 - Login to your cloud account using the SSO login screen of the **oracleidentitycloudservice**.
 See the very beginning of this lab for details.
 - Locate the **Platform Services** menu and select **Developer**